The Forest Lawn Project

 If you have any particular interest in Forest Lawn Glendale (i.e., have a lot of relatives there, or live near there and would like to help document the cemetery), please visit the Tropico Gravers page to see what we are up to and how you can help.

-I do want to share an interesting and (to me) humorous anecdote about the Forest Lawn website, which directly led to the creation of the "Forest Lawn Project".
+I do want to share an interesting and (to me) humorous anecdote about the Forest Lawn website (the website being the catalyst which directly led to the creation of the "Forest Lawn Project").
 In the wee hours of February 22, 2013, Forest Lawn switched their website over to a completely different format.
 What I find humorous about it is that this is exactly a year after I started uploading my Forest Lawn memorials to Find A Grave in bulk.
 It may just be a coincidence (and it's definitely slamming the barn door shut after the horse has left!) but I wonder if someone at Forest Lawn was monitoring Find A Grave and after what happened on February 22, 2012, if a deadline was set for some changes, and that deadline was achieved.
 Exactly, no more, no less.
 I don't know, and it really doesn't matter.
 But I still chuckle at the thought that their attempts to obfuscate their data didn't work out the way they planned, and they gave up on that idea.

 By the way, the new site is an improvement in several ways, but a degradation in other ways.
 I have found no limit on queries, they let you query as much as you want to now, no 20 queries an hour bullshit any more.
-Also, they went though a lot of the newer burials and added birth dates for a huge number of those people, which is really good in the sense that I had not gotten most of the people who died after 2002 because I had no way to automatically query those death indexes.
+Also, they went through a lot of the newer burials and added birth dates for a huge number of those people, which is really good in the sense that I had not gotten most of the people who died after 2002 because I had no way to automatically query those death indexes.

 The "degradation" I have seen is that they limit you to three pages of results now instead of four, but the pages only display 12 names instead of 25 names.
 So the number of results you will see will never exceed 36 names, instead of the 100 you could view before.
 For the most part it's only really a problem if you're looking up a name like "John Smith".
 They don't let you query using dates at all any more (probably because that didn't work right on the earlier version of the website) and so that aggravates the problem with common names.
 You run into something like that and you just may have to call the records office to get help.